The Kashmir Conflict-

 was a time when people use to live in isolation.
 For Portigies, until they did

-not had to managed to built a ship in-order to sail it to the bank of Morocco,
+not had to managed to built a ship in order to sail it to the bank of Morocco,

 Therefore, communities, groups or states, based on exclusive ideologies cannot

-ready to give-up their national rights.
-That is why, Pakistan is a federal
+ready to give up their national rights.
+That is why Pakistan is a federal

 population because under International law, the State is responsible to

-still not up to the standard that should guarantee the equal treatment with
+dominated by the Whaby of Njid is also under pressure because its system is still not up to the standard that should guarantee equal treatment for

-women and contract work force.
+women and the contract workforce.

 The United States of Kashmir